Supportive Care Assistant

 Prior Learning/Approved Equivalencies

-This program ladders into the full Health Care Aide Certificate at RDC.
+This program ladders into the full Health Care Aide Certificate at RDP.

 Professionalism (20 hours)